-Language Arts 9-12
+Language Arts 9-11

-Grade level Springboard curricula with consumable student workbook for each student.
-Each Language Arts unit will introduce academic vocabulary, key ideas and details, language and writer's craft items, multiple writing prompts, and access a variety of texts.
+Grade level Each Language Arts unit will introduce academic vocabulary, key ideas and details, language and writer's craft items, multiple writing prompts, and access a variety of texts.
 Instructors will focus instruction on learning targets that connect to Advanced Placement concepts and citation of textual evidence, implement a variety of learning strategies with guided reflection on the learning process, and assess student learning multiple times per unit.
-Springboard curricula used grades 6-12 will offer students multiple chances to learn language arts concepts for mastery.
+The curriculum used grades 6-12 will offer students multiple chances to learn language arts concepts for mastery.

-AP Literature and Composition Grade: 12 Credits: 2 (3 DMACC- LIT101)
+AP Literature and Composition

+Grade: 12 Credits: 2 Offered: All year course